ByAUJay

 What changed in 2024-2025 (and why you can build on it)

-- Institutional issuers went on‑chain with proper transfer agency and custody:
+- Institutional issuers have really embraced the on-chain world with solid transfer agency and custody solutions:

-- Franklin Templeton enabled peer‑to‑peer transfers for BENJI in April 2024 and opened a Luxembourg‑domiciled version for EU institutions in February 2025; U.S. fund AUM reached the mid‑hundreds of millions by early 2025. (franklintempleton.com)
+- Franklin Templeton got in on the action by enabling peer-to-peer transfers for their BENJI fund in April 2024 and launched a Luxembourg-based version for EU institutions in February 2025.
+By early 2025, the U.S. fund's AUM was already hitting the mid-hundreds of millions. (franklintempleton.com)

-- Superstate’s USTB implemented continuous NAV per share and on‑chain settlement aimed at being crypto‑native collateral; eligibility is restricted to Qualified Purchasers. (superstate.com)
+- Superstate’s USTB made waves with its continuous NAV per share and on-chain settlement designed to be crypto-native collateral.
+Just a heads up, though--eligibility is limited to Qualified Purchasers. (superstate.com)

-- Maple’s Cash Management Pool gives accredited entities short‑dated T‑bill exposure with day‑T/N+1 liquidity and 10–15 minute onboarding.
-In 2024 it added same‑day withdrawals on U.S. banking days; later expanded to U.S. investors under Reg D 506(c). (maple.finance)
+- Maple’s Cash Management Pool offers accredited entities quick access to short-dated T-bills, with liquidity available as soon as the next day.
+They also made it easier in 2024 by adding same-day withdrawals on U.S. banking days, and they’ve opened up to U.S. investors under Reg D 506(c). (maple.finance)

-- Fireblocks “Off Exchange” uses Collateral Vault Accounts to lock assets at a custodian while extending trading credit on connected exchanges—now integrated by multiple venues and partners; this pattern is how BUIDL/USYC end up as trading collateral without sitting on an exchange’s balance sheet. (fireblocks.com)
+- Fireblocks “Off Exchange” solution utilizes Collateral Vault Accounts to lock up assets at a custodian while providing trading credit on connected exchanges.
+It’s been integrated by several venues and partners; this setup is how BUIDL/USYC end up being used as trading collateral without actually needing to be on an exchange's balance sheet. (fireblocks.com)

 Compliance-aware lending rails: the reference architecture